eriksquires/DuckDB-With-R/README.md

 ## Maybe don’t ETL

-A feature to lean into is that dbt and DuckDB have extensions to read external databases (postgres, mysql, etc), files (parquet, csv, etc.) and remote sources via httpfs.
+A feature to lean into is that dbt, DuckDB, and Postgres have extensions to read external databases (postgres, mysql, etc), files (parquet, csv, etc.) and remote sources via httpfs.
 These may eliminate the initial need to do an external ETL and keep your work 100% inside of DuckDB and by extension in dbt.

-Postgres has similar capabilities so look into the Foreign Data Wrapper.
+Postgres has at least a Foreign Data Wrapper which serves this purpose nicely.

 Regardless of your data lake or desktop DB these options are all worth considering before reinventing the wheel with custom, brittle ETL scripts.
+Connections are a lot better than ETL jobs.

 ## Data Transformation

-dbt is mainly for working inside a single database/warehouse.
-However, once you have your initial data it does a fantastic job of managing table updates and views and will make it easy to move your db out of duck and into a shared corporate datastore.
+dbt is for working inside a single database/warehouse and once you have your initial data it does a fantastic job of managing table updates and views and will make it easy to move your db out of duck and into a shared corporate datastore.

 dbt and your database are the right places to do data aggregation and data flows.
 If you find yourself doing sums, averages, percentiles, and